JMHeartley/dreamlo.js/README.md

 ```javascript
 dreamLo.getScores(format, sortOrder, skip, take)
 ```
-The `getScores` function is used to get multiple scores.
+The `getScores` function is used to get multiple scores; returns scores in desired order and format as a `string`.

 + `format`: the format type of the returned score (default format: JSON; see [Formats](#score-formats) for all available types)
 + `sortOrder`: the sorting order of the retreived scores (default order: Descending by Points; see [Sorting Order](#sorting-order) for all available orders)